Phala-Network/phala-wiki-next/content/en-us/general/subbridge/intro.md

 ## What is SubBridge?

-SubBridge is the asset hub of the parachains, bridging Dotsama and Ethereum and assets in other ecosystems.
+SubBridge is the cross-chain router of the parachains, bridging Dotsama and Ethereum and assets in other ecosystems.

 ![](/images/general/subbridge-intro.jpg)